pchapin/yeditor/README.md

 Makefiles are provided that build each component of the system.
 In general you can just enter a folder and type `make` to build whatever entity is contained in that folder.

-Currently it is necessary to build the Spica and Scr libraries first manually (using Makefiles) before you build Y itself.
-Y should probably be built before you build the test programs but that is not strictly necessary at this time.
+Currently it is necessary to build the Scr library first manually (using Makefiles) before you build Y itself.
+Y should probably be built before you build the test programs but that is not strictly necessary.

 It is likely that Y and its supporting libraries can be built with clang++ as well.
 This might only entail minor modifications to the Makefiles.